conan-io/conan-io.github.io/_posts/2026-09-04-Robotics-with-Conan-consuming-ROS.markdown

 on top of it that has to be dealt with separately, installed system-wide with `apt`, `rosdep`, `brew` or `choco` on every developer machine and every CI agent.

-In case you have not worked with it, ROS (Robot Operating System) is a large set of C++ and Python libraries and tools that provide the API and the conventions around that code.
+In case you have not worked with it, ROS (Robot Operating System) is a framework for building robotics applications: a large set of C++ and Python libraries and tools, together with the conventions that let components written by different teams work with each other.
 Your components run as processes that exchange data through a publish/subscribe layer built on top of DDS, using standard message types for sensor data, geometry and coordinate transforms. **That universality is where its power comes from**: once your code speaks those interfaces, it can be